shashikalaranathunga/Sentiment_Analysis/README.md

 # Sentiment Analysis Flask API
-This sentiment analysis API allows you to get Sentiment for a sentence using GET and POST methods.
+This sentiment analysis API performs sentiment analysis on text data using NLTK's Vader lexicon

 ## Requirements
 Use these or any latest  version if you already have installed.\